Pola

 Why Terms Save Projects

-We often experience this in the first meeting: You say, 'We need new branding,' someone else in the team means 'We need a new logo,' and the third is actually hoping for 'more inquiries through the website.'
-All three requests can be related—but don't have to be.
-If terms remain vague, a project quickly becomes a guessing game.
+We often experience this in initial meetings: You say "We need new branding," someone else means "We need a new logo," and a third person hopes for "more website inquiries."
+All three wishes may be related—but don't have to be.
+When terms remain vague, a project quickly becomes a guessing game.

 Our Secret Ingredient: The Term Check as an Early Warning System

-Fresh Perspective 1: Terms are Responsibilities, Too
+Fresh Perspective 1: Terms Are Also Responsibilities

 Unsplash image for misty forest footpath minimal compositionUnsplash image for misty forest footpath minimal composition